awsdocs/aws-iot-docs/developerguide/iot-sdks.md

 + [AWS IoT Device SDK for JavaScript](#iot-javascript-sdk)
 + [AWS IoT Device SDK for Python](#iot-python-sdk)

-The AWS IoT Device SDKs help you to easily and quickly connect your devices to AWS IoT\.
-The AWS IoT Device SDKs include open\-source libraries, developer guides with samples, and porting guides so that you can build innovative IoT products or solutions on your choice of hardware platforms\.
+The AWS IoT Device and Mobile SDKs help you to easily and quickly connect your devices to AWS IoT\.
+The AWS IoT Device and Mobile SDKs include open\-source libraries, developer guides with samples, and porting guides so that you can build innovative IoT products or solutions on your choice of hardware platforms\.
+For the AWS SDKs used to access AWS APIs, see [AWS SDKs and Tools](http://aws.amazon.com/tools/#sdk)\.

 **Note**
 Fleet provisioning \(beta\) is currently supported only in the AWS IoT Device SDK for Embedded C\.